This article was first published on Customer Think

 Is there a way to quantify digital transformation?
 For enterprises, it is an easy yes.
 More the number of redundant, repetitive processes they can automate to achieve business gains, more is the extent of digital transformation.
+One example of the process that all can relate to is the automation of approval process.

 2. Organizations may not have the right set of technologies and tools to build a suite of automation solutions, in an agile, responsive, and time-efficient manner.
 To bring more inclusivity and achieve enterprise-wide automation at a rapid pace, the non-technical workforce from different domains should be able to leverage the said technologies.
 For example, by using no-code platforms, non-developers can build bespoke applications without writing a single line of code and lessen their dependence on IT resources.
 This way they won’t require to maintain custom codes, which can be costly and time-consuming.